 Emergency unblinding will only be necessary in situations of significant overdose of trial medication.
-Details of the volume ingested at which this will become necessary are specified in the trial SOP.
-Emergency unblinding procedures can be found on the CAP-IT website (www.capitstudy.org.uk) and in the CAP-IT Manual of Operations (MOP).
+Details of the volume ingested at which this will become necessary are specified on the CAP-IT website (www.capitstudy.org.uk).
+Emergency unblinding procedures can also be found there and in the CAP-IT Emergency Unblinding Procedures for Sites document.